Takakiriy/typrm/README.md

 type the following `replace` command from bash or PowerShell.
 The short command name is `r`.

     typrm replace  new_folder.yaml  #// or typrm r  new_folder.yaml

-(For version 0.x)

-Install typrm and
-type the following `replace` command from bash or PowerShell.
-The short command name is `r`.

-    cp  "typrm/example/new_folder.yaml"  "."  #// Temporary copy to change from the original file

-    typrm replace  new_folder.yaml  4  "__Name__:work2"

-You can drag and drop a file to enter the file without having to type it from the keyboard.

-4 is an example of the line number.
-It is same or below the line where `settings:` is written, or above the line where the next `settings:` is written.
-You can omit the line number if there is only one `setting:` in the file.
-See the below about the way of specify the setting name instead of the line number.

-(For all versions)

 new_folder.yaml file will be chaned to the following contents and you can copy and paste.
 You can paste the text with the comment as it is,